MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 For more details, see the [Privacy guide](Privacy-Guide-users.md).

 #### Q2.
-How does MyAnalytics protect my data?
+How does Viva Insights protects my data?

-MyAnalytics uses data from your Microsoft 365 mailbox, namely data about your email and your meetings plus data about your calls and chats in Teams or in Skype for Business.
+Viva Insights uses data from your Microsoft 365 mailbox, namely data about your email and your meetings plus data about your calls and chats in Teams or in Skype for Business.

-MyAnalytics stores your data in your mailbox itself, and gets the same protection that your email and calendar itself gets.
+Viva Insights stores your data in your mailbox itself, and gets the same protection that your email and calendar itself gets.
 This means your data is protected the same way your email and calendar information is kept private and protected.

-Every calculation that MyAnalytics performs is based on data that you, yourself, can get by gathering and examining metadata of your email, meetings, calls, and instant messages, such as their start and end times and their subject lines.
-In other words, MyAnalytics automates what would otherwise be a painstaking task; these automatic calculations provide you with transparency into your workplace collaboration habits.
+Every calculation that Viva Insights performs is based on data that you, yourself, can get by gathering and examining metadata of your email, meetings, calls, and instant messages, such as their start and end times and their subject lines.
+In other words, Viva Insights automates what would otherwise be a painstaking task; these automatic calculations provide you with transparency into your workplace collaboration habits.

-MyAnalytics does not have any tracking software running on your computer.
+Viva Insights does not have any tracking software running on your computer.

 #### Q3.
-What data does MyAnalytics use?
+What data does Viva Insights use?

 >[!Note]
->MyAnalytics processes the data as described in the [Privacy Guide](privacy-guide-users.md).
+>Viva Insights processes the data as described in the [Privacy Guide](privacy-guide-users.md).

-**MyAnalytics uses:**
+**Viva Insights uses**:

  * Information from email items: